deejy/Hard-discs2_GH/README.md

 ## Compilation, installation and testing

-* Currently the implementation needs doxygen to build the documentation and parts of the BOOST library : sudo apt install doxygen libboost-all-dev
+* Currently the implementation needs the BOOST library.
+The documentation makes use of doxygen and the test suite that of valgrind : sudo apt install doxygen libboost-all-dev valgrind

 * Running 'make all' in the root directory should compile everything including the documentation.